-1 Pre ess the back button.
-41
+1 Pre Press the back button.

-scr sult: A graph is displayed, highlighting the current step of the eed dryout schedule, the total remaining time, and the rent desired leaving water temperature.
+scr sult: A graph is displayed, highlighting the current step of the eed dryout schedule, the total remaining time, and the rrent desired leaving water temperature.

-2 Press the left dial to open the menu structure and to: (04○
+2 Pre 10 40

 1 View the status of sensors and actuators.

 2 Adjust the current program